arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 **Fish** swim through your cup carrying themes of abundance and hidden knowledge.
 They're slippery, hard to pin down, and they live in depths we can't easily see.
 Perfect symbols for opportunities lurking beneath the surface or intuitive wisdom you haven't quite accessed yet.
 If you see multiple fish, think about multiplication: more opportunities, more abundance, or more emotional complexity to navigate.

 **Dogs** show up as loyal companions.
 Traditionally, they mean a true friend has your back or will soon.
-But here's where personal meaning kicks in.
-If you grew up afraid of dogs, your reading might be different.
-If you just lost a beloved pet, that symbol carries grief and memory.
-Don't fight those associations, they're *your* reading talking to you.
+Personal meaning matters here.
+If you grew up afraid of dogs, the reading shifts.
+If you just lost a beloved pet, the symbol carries grief and memory.
+Don't fight those associations.
+They're *your* reading talking to you.

 **Cats** slip into readings with independence and mystery.
 Unlike dogs' straightforward loyalty, cats suggest you need to trust your own path, embrace solitude, or pay attention to what's hidden.
 They're also traditionally associated with feminine energy and psychic sensitivity, appropriate for a practice based on intuition.